Academic Unit Reviews

 - Staffing, resources, and space

-- Research and creative output – published scholarly output and/or professional creative activity over the last ten years, with an emphasis on the impact of that scholarship/activity
+- Research and creative output – published scholarly output and/or professional creative activity over the last seven to ten years, with an emphasis on the impact of that scholarship/activity

 - Community service initiatives – community service initiatives carried out by the unit or its members